-The human foot is made up of 26 bones (bones in both feet combine to make up approximately a quarter of all the bones in our bodies), 33 joints, and more than a hundred muscles, ligaments, and tendons.
+The human foot is made up of 26 bones, 33 joints, more than a hundred muscles, ligaments, and tendons.
 In addition, there are about 8000 nerves in our feet.
 This makes our feet one of the most complex and intricate mechanical structures in our bodies.

 However, despite their importance, our feet is frequently overlooked and we neglect to take good care of them.
 Considering the stress our feet is constantly under — the average person takes approximately 8000 to 10,000 steps every single day — it is no wonder that foot pain is such a common ailment that many face today.